NUSexchange/NUSexchange/README.md

 ## Hosting
-We are currently hosting the application at http://nusexchange.herokuapp.com/ (Make sure to use the http:// and not the https:// version)
+We are currently hosting the application at http://nusexchange.herokuapp.com/

+Note: Make sure to use the http:// and not the https:// version.
+The https:// version will load the front end but the backend functionality will not work.

 This is only a temporary site and we will take the application down soon to continue work on it.